Virtual Learning Experience

 Virtual Learning At Rye St Antony

-What a few weeks we have had.
-Since the closure of schools on 20 March 2020 Rye has, in true Rye spirit, taken on the challenge of setting up a virtual school in a week and providing a home school experience for children as young as 5 and young women as old as 18 that is second to none in the Oxford area.
+Since schools were closed on 20 March 2020 Rye, in true Rye spirit, took on the challenge of setting up a virtual school in a week and providing a home school experience for all our pupils.

-We are proud to say that almost 100% of lessons have been taught virtually during lockdown from children all the way from Reception up to Year 13, and the progress our pupils have made has been beyond what we would have expected going into this experience.
-Just a couple of examples – Year 6 have been introduced to Maths work that wouldn’t normally have been covered until year 9.
-Year 11 have followed a next steps programme with an introduction to A-Levels and independent learning techniques amongst other things.
-This is a testament to the hard work and commitment of our teachers and leadership team and one where the indefatigable Rye Spirit and sense of community that our parents and pupils know and love has really shone through.
+We are proud to say that almost 100% of lessons were taught virtually during lockdown from children all the way from Reception up to Year 13, and the progress our pupils made was excellent.
+Year 6 have been introduced to Mathematical concepts that wouldn’t normally have been covered until Year 9.
+Year 11 followed a bespoke ‘Next Steps’ programme with an introduction to A-Levels and independent learning techniques, amongst other topics.
+This was a testament to the hard work and commitment of our teachers and leadership team and where the indefatigable Rye Spirit and sense of community that our parents and pupils know and love really shone through.

 Why has the virtual learning experience been so important?